EECS150/asic_labs_fa21/lab5/spec.md

 Navigate to `power_rundir/activePowerReports` and open `PVT_0P63V_100C.setup_view.rpt`.
 Do the power estimation numbers match your expectation?

+---
 ## Question 4: Trade-offs

-a.)
-Re-run the flow using your old design.
-You may prevent clobbering of files in `build` by setting the `OBJ_DIR` variable when typing `make` commands to something other than `build` for the old design.
+**a.)** Re-run the flow using your old design.
+To prevent your `build` directory from being overwritten, set the `OBJ_DIR` Make variable to a different name (i.e. `make par OBJ_DIR=build2`).
-Using the area and power values from Innovus, how does the performance improvement from the dual-unit design compare to area occupation and power consumption increase compared to your old design?
+Using the area and power values from Innovus,
+**how does the performance improvement from the dual-unit design compare to area occupation and power consumption increase compared to your old design?**

-b.)
-Modify your `gcd_coprocessor.v` to take an input parameter in terms of number of clock cycles we want our design to meet (`parameter TARGET_NUMBER_OF_CYCLES`) for this given testbench.
+**b.)** Modify your `gcd_coprocessor.v` to take an input parameter in terms of number of clock cycles we want our design to meet (`parameter TARGET_NUMBER_OF_CYCLES`) for this given testbench.
 Your code should generate a low area, low power design if the number is greater than that your simple gcd coprocessor can achieve, and it should generate the dual-unit design if it is lower.
-Submit your code.
+**Submit your code.**

 c.)
 (Optional) Using a rough estimate of target number of cycles versus number of units in the design, write a code that will generate 1-8 cores depending on the performance demand.
 Do NOT do this by writing out every possible case explicitly.
 You can limit the number of units to powers of two (1,2,4,8) if it makes your life easier.
+---

 ## Lab Deliverables